ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-05-14-FOVMapping1.md

 3. Units can have different sight ranges; a scout can see farther than a stormtrooper can.
 4. A unit vanishes as a result of an engagement.
 As a matter of course, its sight is darkened again.

-What makes the FOV system meet these conditions is the **FOV Agent**.
+What makes the FOV system meet these requirements is the **FOV Agent**.
 Each unit has a component named FOV agent attached to it.
 The components control the units' sights individually as their unique properties are transferred to a shader.
 They can also be enabled or disabled to simulate the birth or death of troops.

 ### Implementation